Clark Fork River Technical Assistance Committee

 CHARACTERISTICS:

-This phase is of high concern primarily because previously capped soils at Arrowstone Park that contain arsenic and other contaminants have been exposed in some areas, creating public health risks.
-As noted in DEQ's 2024 Clark Fork River News, community concern led DEQ to prioritize cleanup here, install safety signage, and add temporary soil caps on bare spots with exposed toxic contaminants.
+This phase is of high concern because temporary soil caps installed ~30 years ago at Arrowstone Park are failing in some areas, exposing arsenic and other contaminants that have created public health risks.
+As noted in DEQ's 2024 Clark Fork River News, community concern led DEQ to prioritize cleanup here.
+In the interim, DEQ installed safety signage and added temporary soil caps on bare spots to cover exposed toxic contaminants.

-DEQ will conduct additional sampling at the site to examine soils at greater depth in some areas, and to do additional surface-level sampling in other areas.
+DEQ is conducting additional sampling at the site to fill data gaps, which entails examining soils at greater depth in some areas, and to doing additional surface-level sampling in other areas.
 These findings will help determine contamination removal boundaries and depths, which is necessary before a cleanup design can be drafted.
-DEQ has continued to coordinate with EPA's toxicologist and the MT Dept. of Public Health & Human Services to determine cleanup levels for arsenic, which are expected to be more protective of human health than originally considered in the ROD, given the level of public use of the park.
+DEQ continues to coordinate with EPA to determine cleanup levels for arsenic, which are expected to be more protective of human health than originally considered in the ROD, given the level of public use of the park.
+(See our May 2025 newsletter for more details.)
 Cleanup here has been delayed as the State and EPA reexamine the arsenic cleanup standard to be used at the site.
 A stricter standard will be more protective of human health, but will likely also increase costs and cause delays.
 While the site is being monitored to determine if additional soil caps are needed to cover exposed soil, the public is advised to obey caution signs, avoid areas with exposed soil, and wash hands, boots, pets, boats, etc. after any potential exposure to contaminated soils, especially on the river banks.

 other Phases